 - adrenal diseases, like Cushing syndrome, Ehlers-Danlos syndrome, or Marfan’s syndrome

 - rapid weight loss or gain

 - weight training with rapid muscle growth

 According to Healthline, men’s stretch marks happen because of certain life events.
-This means that natural processes like puberty and weight gain or weight loss can have this effect.
-Often, both these factors cause hormonal changes which do impact the stretching of your skin.
+This means that natural processes like puberty, weight gain, and weight loss can have this effect.
+Often, both of these factors cause hormonal changes which do impact the stretching of your skin.
 Moreover, men’s stretch marks happen a lot of the time because of genetics.
 Unfortunately, it can run in the family.
-Some men might find that members in their family have got stretch marks, which makes you more likely to get them too.
+Some men might find that members of their family have gotten stretch marks, which makes you more likely to get them too.

 There have also been a few studies that have identified a link between using corticosteroid creams for an extended time period.
 This includes prescription-strength hydrocortisone to treat eczema, which might increase your chances of seeing stretch marks.

 In case you didn’t already know.
 Men’s stretch marks happen anywhere on your skin.
 But they are more likely to show up when there is rapid weight gain, loss, or muscle growth.
 Research says that it’s more common for teenage men to see men’s stretch marks happen on their buttocks, calves, back, or thighs.
 And in adult males, they usually happen in the buttocks area.